Stock of the Day

 Here are some ways that investors could benefit from investing in Shopify Inc.:

-• Shopify Inc. has a strong market capitalization of $165.85 billion, indicating a robust position in the market and potential for growth.
+• Shopify Inc. has a strong market capitalization of approximately $148 billion, suggesting robust investor confidence and financial stability.

 Shopify Bear Case